User profile picture

 In Japan, omatsuri masks (お面 / omote) are a long-standing tradition.

 They’re inexpensive, lightweight face coverings representing popular characters, sold at summer festivals.
 In the 80s–90s, anime and tokusatsu series often received such masks — everything from Kamen Rider and Sailor Moon to Anpanman and Dragon Ball.
-They were made for children, not collectors, so finding surviving pieces in good condition today is rare.
+They were made for children, not collectors, so finding surviving pieces in good condition today, and with an intact licensing sticker on the chin is rare.

 Collector’s Insight: